 Option Description Evaluate JavaScript Runs the JavaScript code contained in the step.
-Evaluate JS on Object Runs the JavaScript code contained in the step after the specified object is loaded in the application.
-Comment A blank step that allows you to write comments in your macro.
+Evaluate JS on Runs the JavaScript code contained in the step after the specified object is

+Option Description

+Object loaded in the application.

+Comment A blank step that enables you to write comments in your macro.

-Composite Steps Tab
+Composite Steps tab

-The Answer Security Questions step allows you to select the interface object (usually a label) that asks a security question and the interface object (usually a text box) where the user provides the answer.
+The Answer Security Questions step enables you to select the interface object (usually a label) that asks a security question and the interface object (usually a text box) where the user provides the answer.
 Then you specify the text of the question and the answer.